Dr-Passmore/hobby-blog/blog/2023-12-13-Azure-Static-Site-Falmouth-Allotments.md

 }
 ```

 Finally, the terraform code creates the production website.
-Initially, the under construction website will be hosted here and eventually replaced with the new website.
+Initially, the under-construction website will be hosted here and eventually replaced with the new website.

 ```terraform
 # Production site